Leadership and prospective member engagement

 The majority of research was undertaken using online and open information.
 The most useful resources came from social enterprises in the UK and PHI, which provided a number of free toolkits developed to assist groups establish new co-operatives.

-CHC also joined Social Enterprises Sydney, where they learned how to develop business plans for new social enterprises.
-This was a process that proved immensely helpful in identifying their target market, value proposition, potential government funding opportunities and cementing what CHCs core offering would be.
+TCL also joined Social Enterprises Sydney, where they learned how to develop business plans for new social enterprises.
+This was a process that proved immensely helpful in identifying their target market, value proposition, potential government funding opportunities and cementing what TCLs core offering would be.

 “In hindsight the original business plan was really useful… it was an important first step.”